jCarlosD95/Naruto_TTRPG/README.md

 # Naruto_TTRPG

-All you need for playtesting are the Playtesting Rules and Generic Ninja Stats.
+All you need for playtesting are the Playtesting Rules and Generic Ninja Moveset.
 Feel free to look around at other things and give feedback on those.
 In particular, "Main Doc.docx" contains my musings on how a hidden movement mechanic might be integrated into combat.